Del Ray Baptist Church – Statement of Faith 2018

 10. The Perseverance of Believers

 We believe that all those who are truly born again will be kept by God’s power, and that they will, by His grace, persevere in active trust and obedience to Christ until they see Him face to face.
-The grand mark of those who receive salvation is that they have an enduring attachment to Christ as their Lord and Savior.
+Believers may fall into sin by succumbing to temptation, thereby grieving the Holy Spirit, impairing their fellowship with Christ, bringing reproach on His name, and incurring God’s loving discipline; yet they will be kept by the power of God through faith unto salvation.
 This enduring faith of believers distinguishes them from those who renounce Christ and prove not to be His.
 A persevering faith is evidence of God’s election and love which gives sure hope of eternal life with Christ.

 11. The Church

-We believe that the invisible church is the communion of God’s people drawn from every tribe, language, people, and nation throughout all the ages.
-It is made visible in the assembly of believers in local churches, which are marked by the right preaching of God’s word and right administration of baptism and the Lord’s Supper.
-The church is governed by the word of God, which teaches that elders are given to oversee the church as pastors, that deacons are to serve the church, and that the congregation, comprised of all members, have the responsibility to defend doctrine and execute discipline when required by Scripture.
-We affirm that members of local churches are commanded to assemble regularly, promote Christ-honoring unity, and live lives that bring honor and glory to God.
+We believe that the church is the communion of God’s people drawn from every tribe, language, people, and nation throughout all the ages.
+This body of believers is made visible in local churches marked by the faithful preaching of God’s word and faithful administration of baptism and the Lord’s Supper.
+The church is governed by the word of God, which teaches that Christ is the head of the church; that elders are qualified men given to oversee the church as pastors; that deacons are to serve the church; and that the congregation, comprised of all members, has the responsibility to affirm members, defend doctrine, and carry out discipline when required by Scripture.
+Members of local churches are commanded to assemble regularly, promote Christ-honoring unity, and live for the glory of God.
 The mission of the church is to be a corporate display of God’s glory to the world by preaching the gospel and making disciples.
+It is likewise the duty of every believer to constantly seek to lead the lost to Christ by verbal witness undergirded by a Christ-honoring lifestyle, relying on the power of the Holy Spirit.

 12. Baptism and The Lord’s Supper

 We believe that Baptism in water is the delightful duty of all believers upon their profession of faith.
-Baptism is to be done by immersion, into the name of the Father, and Son, and Holy Spirit; to show forth our faith in the crucified, buried, and risen Savior in a solemn and beautiful symbol.
-Baptism symbolizes our death to sin and resurrection to a new life and is a response to the command of Christ.
+Baptism should be done by immersion, in the name of the Father, the Son, and the Holy Spirit, to show forth our faith in the crucified, buried, and risen Savior in a solemn and beautiful symbol.
+Baptism symbolizes our death to sin and resurrection to a new life and is a response to the command of Jesus.
 Baptism is performed once, upon one’s profession of faith, and is required for church membership.

 Matthew 3:13-17, 26:26-29, 28:18-20; Acts 2:38-42, 8:36-38, 16:32-33; Romans 6:4; 1 Corinthians 11:17-34; Galatians 3:27; Colossians 2:11-12

 We believe that God has ordained the family as the foundational institution of society.
 Families are composed of people related to one another by marriage, blood, or adoption.
-Marriage is the uniting of one man and one woman in covenant commitment for a lifetime.
-Husband and wife are both made in God’s image and have equal value before God; while at the same time possessing distinct roles in the marriage.
-The husband is to gently lead and sacrificially love his wife as Christ loved the church and the wife is to graciously submit herself to her husband as the church willingly submits to Christ.
+God Himself has established marriage as the uniting of one man and one woman in an exclusive covenant commitment for a lifetime.
+Husband and wife are both made in God’s image and have equal value before God; while at the same time possessing distinct but complementary roles in the marriage.
+The husband is to gently lead and sacrificially love his wife as Christ loved the church, and the wife is to respect and graciously submit herself to her husband as the church willingly submits to Christ.
+God structured marriage in this way so that it would reflect the Gospel and bring glory to Himself by revealing the joyful, permanent union between Jesus and His bride, the church.

 14. Civil Government

-We believe that civil government is divinely appointed by God for the interests and good order of society, and that officials are to be prayed for and rightfully honored.
-These officials are to be obeyed except only in things opposed to the will of our Lord Jesus Christ, who is the only Lord of the conscience, and Ruler over the kings of the earth.
+We believe that civil government is divinely appointed by God and is responsible before Him for executing justice and promoting the good order of society, and that officials are to be prayed for and given the honor owed them.
+These officials are to be obeyed in accordance with law except only in things opposed to the will of our Lord Jesus Christ, who is the only Lord of the conscience, and Ruler over the kings of the earth.

 2 Samuel 23:3-4; Psalm 2:2-6; Mark 12:13-17; Romans 13:1-7; 1 Timothy 2:1-3; Titus 3:1; 1 Peter 2:13-17; Revelation 19:16